Share This Article

 The tactile nature of oil, the way it retains my gestural brush marks, is part of the painting itself and tells the story.

-Environmental considerations also shape her choice of medium.
-She is mindful of protecting wildlife, ecosystems, and the natural world, and that awareness influences how she works in the studio.
+Environmental considerations also shape her choice of medium, as she is mindful of protecting wildlife, ecosystems, and the natural world; that awareness influences how she works in the studio.

 For Sabina, oil painting is not only about texture and technique, but also about creating in a way that feels aligned with her values.